madskristensen/ImageOptimizer/README.md

 fraction of image quality loss.

 ## Output window
-The Output Window shows the detailed output from the optimization process.
+The Output Window shows the detailed output from the optimization process and progress is displayed in the status bar.

 ![Output window](art/output-window.png)